keyers24/com.akakceMobil/README.md

 # Akakce Mobile Automation
 ## Project Overview
-- **Pre Condition **: It works with driver activity. you need to install and run the relevant apk on the phone. note : Automatic installation of the apk with getAbsolutePath method has been tried and there is no stable apk on the web.
+ **Pre Conditions**: It works with driver activity. you need to install and run the relevant apk on the phone. note : Automatic installation of the apk with getAbsolutePath method has been tried and there is no stable apk on the web.
 - **Page Object Model (POM)**: The framework is built using the Page Object Model pattern for better reusability and maintainability.
 - **Technologies Used**: